 - Evidence Based Medicine: How we (should) make decisions in science and medicine

 - Masks are Ineffectivea.
 Mixed Messages from the Expertsb.
-The Evidence Against Masks
+The Evidence Against Masksc.
+The Evidence For Masks

-- Masks are Unnecessarya.
+- Masks are Unnecessary.
 Fear and Politics are Subverting Science and Reasonb.
 Masking Children in Schools is Unnecessary – So Says The Science

 - Masks are Harmful: 17 Ways that Masks Can Cause Harm

 - Masking School Children is Ineffective, Unnecessary, and Harmfula.
 Mandatory masks in school are a ‘major threat’ to children’s’ health, doctors warnb.
 Forcing Children to Wear Masks in Schools is Unnecessaryc.
 Forcing Children to Wear Masks for Long Periods Risks Causing Them Physical Harm

 d.
 Forcing Children to Wear Masks for Long Periods Risks Causing Them Mental and Psychological Harm